vdb86/screensaver.digitalclock/README.md

 Digital clock screensaver
 =================

-Digital clock screensaver with date, now playing information, weather information, image slideshow and several options.
+Digital clock screensaver with a lot of options.

 These are the options: